 Almaden is focused on exploration efforts in Mexico, the United States and Canada, seeking to identify new projects through early stage grass roots exploration and managing risk by forming joint ventures in which partner companies explore and develop such projects in return for the right to earn an interest in them.
+The Company does advance projects further when they are considered of such merit that the risk/reward ratio favors this approach.
+If the property has been optioned out with unsatisfactory results but it is considered by the Company to still have merit, it may do further work to demonstrate further potential.

 The Company has assembled mineral exploration projects, including Ixtaca (Tuligtic), through its grass roots exploration efforts.
 While the properties are largely at early stages of development, they provide opportunities for the discovery of significant gold, silver and copper deposits as evidenced at Ixtaca.
-Currently three projects (Matehuapil, Dill and Merit), are optioned to separate third parties who each have the right to acquire an interest in the respective project from Almaden through making certain payments and exploration expenditures.
+Currently two projects (Matehuapil and Merit), are optioned to separate third parties who each have the right to acquire an interest in the respective project from Almaden through making certain payments and exploration expenditures.
+The Dill property was sold with a royalty retained.
 Four further projects are held in joint ventures.
-Almaden also holds a NSR interest in 14 projects, none of which is currently in production.
+Almaden also holds a NSR interest in 15 projects, none of which is currently in production.
 These joint ventures and NSR's resulted from the Company's discovery and option process.
 Almaden's business model is to find and acquire mineral properties and develop them by seeking option agreements with others who can acquire an interest in a project by making payments and exploration expenditures.
-Through this means, the Company has been able to expose its shareholders to discovery and capital gain without the funding and consequent share dilution that would be required if the Company were to have developed these projects without a partner.
+Through this means, the Company has been able to expose its shareholders to discovery and capital gain without as much funding and consequent share dilution as would be required if the Company were to have developed these projects without a partner.
 The Company intends to expand this business model, described by some as prospect generation, by more aggressively exploring several of its projects including the Ixtaca zone.